yossizap/BF2-CPython/README.md

 ###Configuration:
-Edit {BF2 SERVER/CLIENT DIR}/python/bf2/__init__.py:
+Edit {BF2 SERVER/CLIENT DIR}/python/bf2/`__init__.py`:

-after:
+after the lines:

     import host
     import sys
 add:

     sys.path = ['{PATH TO PYTHON SOURCE}/build/lib.linux-x86_{ARCH}-2.7', '{PATH TO PYTHON SOURCE}/Lib', 'python', 'admin', '{YOUR MOD PATH}' ]

 Alternatively, if you prefer shipping your mod's server with verified pre-compiled binaries and selected libraries, you can only leave what you need and then:

     cd {PATH TO PYTHON SOURCE}/Lib/
     zip -r pylib-2.7.12.zip .
     cp pylib-2.7.12.zip {SERVER DIR}
     cp -r {PATH TO PYTHON SOURCE}/build/lib.linux-x86_{ARCH}-2.7/* {SERVER DIR}/bin/{ARCH}/pylib/ sys.path = ['pylib-2.7.12.zip', 'python', 'admin', '{YOUR MOD PATH}', 'bin/{ARCH}/pylib/]

-To use the zip you will need to uncomment line in 467 Module/Setup.dist, make distclean and go over the build process again.
+To use the zip you will need to uncomment line 467 in Module/Setup.dist and go over the build process again.

 ##Notes